danielringch/homebattery/docs/handbook/tricks.rst

 Homebattery is designed to have the inverter directly connected to the battery, a fuse is used for safety.
 This way, the capacitors are always charged and no current limiting is necessary.

 A little care is necessary if the system is shutdown for maintenance.
-After the batteries were disconnected, the following steps will bring your system back online without causing current spikes:
+After the batteries are disconnected, the following steps will bring your system back online without causing current spikes:

 * turn off homebattery
 * turn both grid and solar chargers off
-* switch all batteries to protection mode (all MOS switches off) via your BMS software
+* switch all batteries to protection mode (all MOS switches off) via your BMS software or physical switch
 * ensure everything is really off using a multimeter
 * connect all inverters
 * turn on the solar charger or grid charger
 * wait until the inverter LED starts to blink
-* switch all batteries to normal mode (all MOS switches on) via your BMS software
+* switch all batteries to normal mode (all MOS switches on) via your BMS software or physical switch
 * turn off the solar/ grid charger
 * turn on homebattery

-So basically the inverter input capacitors are charged by turning on the solar/ grid charger, which prevents any current spike.
+So basically the inverter input capacitors are charged by turning on the solar/ grid charger instead of the batteries, which prevents any current spike.